fhunleth/am3358_memtester/README.md

 # AM335x memtester

-This is a port of [memtester](http://pyropus.ca/software/memtester/) memory tester to run bare metal on an AM335x.
-It's run from AM335x on-chip RAM and exercises the entire DDR3 address range.
+This is a port of the [memtester](http://pyropus.ca/software/memtester/) memory tester to run from on-chip RAM on AM335x-based boards and test DDR3 memory.
+It runs bare metal and has very few requirements on the target device to run.
+This repository contains the full source code so it's possible to modify DDR timings and test regions as needed.

 ## Running